-And of course Wayfair.com has so many choices of finished drapery panels, I’m sure you could find one or two if you have a wide doorway, that would coordinate well with your home.
+And of course this place has so many choices of finished drapery panels, I’m sure you could find one or two if you have a wide doorway, that would coordinate well with your home.

 Another option is to embellish a ready made drapery panel with trims, (you wouldn’t need to sew either, there are great fabric glue options available!)

-I found this beautiful fabric on Ebay!
+I found this beautiful fabric HERE!
 It is a fantastic resource for soooo many things.
 Check it out, see if they have what you’re looking for: